madamjak/psmat/README.md

 - [License](#license)

 ## Introduction
 The purpose of this program is to educate oneself about data structures and algorithms needed to build a "notepad with syntax highlighting", and try how hard (or easy) it is to create such app.

-The code is written in C# and optimized for Windows 11 and no strict rules where followed when it comes to code architecture or programming style.
-Naming of variables and functions in code is a bit mix of english and slovak language, which might be a bit confusing for non-slovak speakers, but originally there was no plan to put this code on github and no need to be international, so it is what it is.
+The code is written in C# but no strict rules were followed when it comes to code architecture or programming paradigm / style.
+Originally there was no plan to put this code on GitHub and so no need for it to be international.
+As a result, naming of variables and functions in code may be a bit confusing for reader.

 ## Installation
 Application was built and tested on Windows 11 and there is no guarantee below works on other systems too.